23rd May 2018

-No matter where you’re walking with your four-legged friends, it’s important to have comprehensive pet insurance, so that they’re covered for any accidents or injuries.
-Here at Asda Money, we have a range of cover types available, including Accident Only, Value, Vital Lifetime and Superior.
-All levels of cover include a free 24-hour vet helpline, so there’s always somebody on hand if you ever need advice.
+No matter where you’re walking with your four-legged friends, it’s important to have suitable pet insurance, so that they’re covered for any accidents or injuries.
+Here at Asda Money we have a range of pet insurance cover types available.
+Find out more about Asda Money Pet Insurance underwritten by Fairmead Insurance here.

 Find this story useful?
 Share it with a friend